bigsk1/bigsk1.github.io/_posts/2025-04-05-kokoro-tts-magic.md

 For basic usage and testing, a modern CPU with at least 4 cores and 8GB of RAM should suffice.
 However, for production deployments or faster synthesis, a system with a dedicated GPU will significantly improve performance.
 The project supports CUDA acceleration for NVIDIA GPUs, which can reduce synthesis time by an order of magnitude.

 Storage requirements vary based on the number of voice models you install, but plan for at least 2-5GB per model.
 The Docker implementation helps manage these dependencies efficiently, but be mindful of resource allocation when deploying in constrained environments.

+I have added a feature to use it in my Voice Chat Ai app [https://github.com/bigsk1/voice-chat-ai](https://github.com/bigsk1/voice-chat-ai)

 ## Community and Future Development